Jared Waerea-Hargreaves

 Jared Waerea-Hargreaves (born 20 January 1989) is a former New Zealand professional rugby league footballer who last played as a for Hull Kingston Rovers in the Super League and New Zealand at international level.

 Waerea-Hargreaves started his NRL career at the Manly-Warringah Sea Eagles.
 He was recruited by the Sydney Roosters, in 2010 and played in that year's Grand Final loss to St. George-Illawarra.
 He was a member of the Sydney Roosters winning Grand Final sides in 2013, 2018 and 2019.
 He has also played for the NRL All Stars.

 Early years

 Waerea-Hargreaves was born in Rotorua, New Zealand, and is of Māori and English descent.
-He moved to Australia as a youth.
+He moved to Brisbane, Queensland with his mother when he was nine-years-old.

 Waerea-Hargreaves first made a name for himself playing schoolboy rugby union at Iona College (Queensland), through some impressive performances in the AIC competition, making the AIC rep side which played the GPS rep side.
 Waerea-Hargreaves joined the Waratahs Academy in Sydney.
 Waerea-Hargreaves played for Australia at the 2007 Under 19 Rugby World Championship in Ireland alongside future-Super Rugby players, such as Dan Palmer, Pat McCabe and Blair Connor.